lynsei/dockistry/README.md

 # Dockistry
-> "offering modular stack strategies powered by caffeine and forking pterodactyls"
+"offering modular stack strategies powered by caffeine and forking pterodactyls"

+> TLDR: Dockistry is a portable registry containing 20+ docker-composed stacks with devops tooling and hundreds of options for developing reactive SPA software.
+It's open source, and is designed to be portable and browsable via an Electron-driven CLI.
+It also contains pre-built HHVM images for rapid infrastructure setup on Amazon/Google clouds, and come pre-installed with a variety of software packages such as Rancher, Gitlab CE, and other tools.

 ##### status / ~pre-alpha 0.5.9
 - [video-gifs](https://github.com/forktheweb/dockistry/blob/master/docs-infrastructure-packages.md) of what is included with Dockistry infrastructure by default